Excess-Risk of Distributed Stochastic Learners: Application to distributed inference over regression and classification models

+The results derived in Sec.\ref{sec:main_results} apply to this definition of excess-risk, and we can therefore expect that the KL divergence curve of the diffusion strategy \eqref{eq:A}--\eqref{eq:C2} will be below that of the consensus algorithm \eqref{eq:consensus}, and that the diffusion strategy will outperform both the non-cooperative solution \eqref{eq:non_coop} and the centralized algorithm \eqref{eq:full_gradient}.

-The quadratic loss function optimized at each node is \eqref{eq:LMS}, where $\h_{k,i}$ is a random vector in $\mathds{R}^{M \times 1}$ and is a Gaussian random vector with i.i.d. elements and zero mean and unit variance.
-In addition, the scalar observation $\y_k(i)$ is generated as $\y_k(i) \triangleq \h_{k,i}^\T w^o + \v_k(i)$, where $\v_k(i)$ is a Gaussian random variable with zero mean and unit variance.
+We simulate the above results by considering a network with $N=25$ nodes as illustrated in Figs.~\ref{fig:exp1_topology_FC}--\ref{fig:exp1_topology_Line}.
+The quadratic loss function optimized at each node is \eqref{eq:Q_linear_regression}, where $\h_{k,i}$ is a random vector in $\mathds{R}^{M \times 1}$ and $M=4$ and is a Gaussian random vector with i.i.d. elements and zero mean and unit variance.
+In addition, the scalar observation $\y_k(i)$ is generated according to \eqref{eq:y_k_linear_regression}, where $\z_k(i)$ is a Gaussian random variable with zero mean and variance $\sigma_{z,k}^2$ as illustrated in Fig.~\ref{fig:noise_variance}.
+The combination weights are chosen according to the Hastings rule \eqref{eq:Metropolis_DS} using either the optimized Perron vector \eqref{eq:p^o} or the uniform Perron vector that leads to the doubly-stochastic combination matrix $p = \frac{1}{N} \mathds{1}_N$.
+The magnitude of the second largest eigenvalue of the left- and doubly-stochastic matrices are illustrated in Fig.~\ref{fig:evals_combination}.
+The step-size was optimized via \eqref{eq:optimization_mu}.
+Observe that we let two out of the $25$ nodes have particularly bad noise conditions.
+This should highlight the benefit of using left-stochastic weights as opposed to doubly-stochastic weights.
 The simulation results are illustrated in Fig.~\ref{fig:sim_bound_approx}.
-The curves are averaged over $100$ experiments with different topologies.
+The curves are averaged over $100$ experiments.
+The network topologies examined in the simulations in this section are illustrated illustrated in Fig.~\ref{fig:exp1_topology_FC}--\ref{fig:exp1_topology_Line}.